 The dirty looks that some strangers give me when I say hi to them.
-Sometimes it makes me want to scream.”No, I didn’t threaten to harm you.
+Sometimes it makes me want to say to them: “No, I didn’t threaten to harm you.
 I was being polite and friendly.
 YOU should try it sometime!”

 Websites that feature “infinite scrolling“.
 Do website designers get paid by doctors to supply them with RSI patients?

-Electrical appliances that go into standby mode when I press the off button and can only by turned off by unplugging them.
+Electrical appliances that go into standby mode when I press the off button and can only be turned off by unplugging them.

 Calculators that lack an off-button.
 I don’t want it to turn off after several minutes of inactivity, I want to be able to turn it off when the calculations are done.

-Newspaper headlines that contain the personal pronoun we.
+Newspaper headlines that contain the personal pronoun we, us or you.